Stkrr002/Alphanews/README.md

 ## AlphaNews( show worldwide headline)
 -> Each headline is clickable.

--> you can click on headline and it will open and article of that new in the app(no need to go to chrome or any browser)
+-> you can click on headline and it will open an article of that news in the app(no need to go to chrome or any browser)

 1) When you open app a splash screen will get displayed first.
 ![WhatsApp Image 2022-01-18 at 4 12 39 PM (3)](https://user-images.githubusercontent.com/88109183/149922458-abed6654-badd-47bf-9b68-94a48c23ac80.jpeg)